Edinburgh-Chemistry-Teaching/Data-driven-chemistry/paper/paper.md

 I'll be a conclusion
 # Acknowledgments
-We would like to acknowledge Matteo Degiacomi and Software Carpentries
+We would like to acknowledge Matteo Degiacomi, Software Carpentries, and all the PhD student demonstrators who helped with teaching the material, giving feedback and creating some of the assignments.
 # References